Tensor invariants for classical groups revisited: Equivalent enumerations of basis elements

-To see this, we observe that for $\O(V)$, any partition $\lambda \vdash m$ with even row lengths must have length at most $\frac{m}{2}$; on the other hand, for $\Sp(V)$, the even-column condition still allows partitions of length at most $m$, so that the stable range occurs when $2n \geq m$.
+To verify the second case above, we observe that for $\O(V)$, any partition $\lambda \vdash m$ with even row lengths must have length at most $\frac{m}{2}$; on the other hand, for $\Sp(V)$, the even-column condition still allows partitions of length at most $m$, so that the stable range occurs when $2n \geq m$.
 In the stable range, the formulas in Theorem~\ref{thm:enumerate GL O Sp} simplify to the following:

 (See the bottom row of Table~\ref{table:OEIS}.)
-These dimensions are computed in~\cite{CEW}*{Cor.~7, Ex.~13} from the perspective of contingency tables.
-See also the unpublished survey~\cite{Callan} for a wealth of other combinatorial interpretations for the odd double factorial. \end{rem}
+These dimensions are interpreted in~\cite{CEW}*{Cor.~7, Ex.~13} in terms of contingency tables.
+See also the unpublished survey~\cite{Callan} for a wealth of other combinatorial interpretations of the odd double factorial. \end{rem}

 \begin{theorem}[Dimension descriptions for $\SL(V)$ and $\SO(V)$] Let $\dim V = n$.